When skinny becomes sick, healthy needs to become an act of rebellion

 From the beginnings of time elites of the society (royals, aristocracy, and later celebrities) were pursuing things that were inaccessible to common, every-day folks.

-When regular people were starving and scraping to put anything into a pot over fire, it was en vogue to be overweight or obese – excessive roundness of the bellies indicated access to excess of food and with that – status.
+When regular people were starving and struggling to put anything into a pot over fire, it was en vogue to be overweight or obese – excessive roundness of the bellies indicated access to excess of food and with that – status.

 When commons were farming outside, and got whipped by the sun on the daily basis, the aristocracy was casually strolling thru the parks covering their hands with gloves and their faces with lacey-umbrellas to stay chalk-pale and untouched by sunrays.